 - Keep up to date and contribute to the advancement of their specialism

 - Be available for referrals from other veterinary surgeons

 For veterinary nurses to enter the RCVS Register of Veterinary Nurses, they need to hold a recognised veterinary nursing qualification.

 RCVS Awards is responsible for accrediting awarding bodies who deliver practice-based qualifications to train veterinary nurses.
 The RCVS also accredits a range of university qualifications which also lead to registration.

 Registered veterinary nurses (RVNs) are listed VNs who additionally agree to be accountable for their professional practice, by following the RCVS Code of Professional Conduct for Veterinary Nurses, keeping their skills and knowledge up to date and participating in our complaints process.

-Once a listed or registered veterinary nurse has worked in clinical practice for two years, they may take the Diploma in Advanced Veterinary Nursing.
+Once a registered veterinary nurse has worked in clinical practice for two years, they may take the Diploma in Advanced Veterinary Nursing.
 The Diploma is an advanced qualification that further develops clinical nursing skills.